slowernews/wisdom-tldr/chapters/introduction.md

 > *"Don’t argue your path with other people.
 Walk it."
 -- Lazy Yogi*

+> *"While we wait for life, life passes."
+-- Seneca*

 > *"The question is not who is going to let me; it’s who is going to stop me."
 -- Ayn Rand*